FFGResidentResource/hope/README.md

 > - Download [DBeaver](https://dbeaver.io/download/)

-> - Git Clone project from github release 1 Branch - [release1](https://github.com/FFGResidentResource/hope.git)
+> - Git Clone project from the github _Release1_ Branch - [Release1](https://github.com/FFGResidentResource/hope.git)

 ### Database configuration

-> - we are using Postgresql in our project for backend Relational Database.
+> - we are using PostgreSQL in our project for backend Relational Database.
 Please follow link here to create your own account:

 > - [ElephantSQL](https://www.elephantsql.com/) - Choose <ins> TinyTurle Free </ins> Plan while creating instance (it gives you 20 MB which is more than enough to Store 1000s of record in each table)